OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-error-nextresponse-must-be-used-within-an-async-function-in-next-js-middleware/README.md

+# 🐞 Dealing with `Error: NextResponse must be used within an async function` in Next.js Middleware

 This document addresses a common error encountered when working with Next.js Middleware: `Error: NextResponse must be used within an async function`.
 This error arises when you attempt to use the `NextResponse` object within a synchronous middleware function.
 Next.js Middleware functions *must* be asynchronous to handle the inherent asynchronicity of network requests and data fetching.